zhangjaycee/real_tech/distributed/distri_018.md

 #### Kernel polling of blk-mq for file I/O:[6][7]

 In kernel, polling is only supported in NVMe driver or block layer's blk-mq.
-And the corresponding user space system call are preadv2 / pwritev2 with a flag RWF_HIPRI.[1][2]
+And the corresponding user space system call are preadv2 / pwritev2 / io_submit with a flag RWF_HIPRI.[1][2][8]

-Facebook uses polling and NVMe SSDs to optimize their MyRocks database [3].
+Facebook uses polling (preadv2 / pwritev2) and NVMe SSDs to optimize their MyRocks database [3].

 FIO also support polling IO engine. (pvsync2) [4]